 - Pureed Mango (Beech Nut)

 What are your thoughts on Early Allergen Introduction?
 Did your pediatrician discuss it with you?
-Want to know more about EAI and our feeding journey, I’d love to discuss below or over on Instagram.

 Want to read more about Early Allergen Introduction?
 I’ve linked some great articles on the topic from trusted sources below.